For more information about funding sources administered by UNCG Research contact, Barbara Hemphill at 336.256.1172 or email@example.com.

-Undergraduate Research, Scholarship, and Creativity Funding – The Undergraduate Research, Scholarship, and Creativity Office (URSCO) offers students the opportunity to work closely with a faculty member on his/her research, scholarship, or creative activity.
+Undergraduate Research, Scholarship, and Creativity Funding – The Undergraduate Research, Scholarship, and Creativity Office (URSCO) offer students the opportunity to work closely with a faculty member on his/her research, scholarship, or creative activity.
 URSCO administers several different funding opportunities including Undergraduate Research and Creativity Award (URCA), Community Based URCA, and Globally Engaged URCA.
 In addition, the URSCO Travel Fund provides students with supplemental travel support to present their research, scholarship and/or creative activity at professional conferences in their field.
-Access application details and forms here.

 The UNCG Libraries Digital Partners Internal Grant provides up to $22,500 worth of IT resources (a combination of IT staff time and infrastructure, but no cash awards), through a competitive annual application process.

-Teaching and Learning Grants – These grants are focused on providing full-time faculty (non-tenure track/AP/tenured) with funding to research, expand, and promote quality teaching across the University.
-Click here for specifics.
+Teaching and Learning Grants – These grants are focused on providing full-time faculty (professional track/AP/tenured) with funding to research, expand, and promote quality teaching across the University.

-Advancement of Teaching and Learning Grants – These grants are focused on providing full-time faculty (non-tenure track/AP/tenured) with funding to research, expand, and promote quality teaching across the University.
+Advancement of Teaching and Learning Grants – These grants are focused on providing full-time faculty (professional track/AP/tenured) with funding to research, expand, and promote quality teaching across the University.